z1haze/225-lab3-8/SECRETS.md

-1) From terminal or command line issue the following command: echo -n 'username' | base64
+1) From Mac terminal issue the following command: echo -n 'username' | base64
+   -or- browse to base64encode.org and enter the text you want to encode.

-2) Use the resulting base64 encoded username in your mongo-secret.yaml
+3) Use the resulting base64 encoded username in your mongo-secret.yaml

-3) From terminal or command ine issue the following command: echo -n 'password' | base64
+4) From terminal or command ine issue the following command: echo -n 'password' | base64

-4) Use the resulting base64 encoded username in your mongo-secret.yaml.
+5) Use the resulting base64 encoded username in your mongo-secret.yaml.

-5) Add your mongo-secret.yaml to your kubernetes cluster manually.
+6) Add your mongo-secret.yaml to your kubernetes cluster manually.
 Delete the mongo-secret.yaml from your repository.